 They spread rapidly in Italy and beyond; but before Francis’ generation passed, the order was torn by the strife Cardinal Ugolino introduced.
 No other monastic order can show anything like long conflict within its own membership over a question of principle.
 The dispute had a unique place in the theological debates of the Middle Ages.

-According to the founding Rule of 1210 & Francis’ last will they were to be a free brotherhood devoted to poverty and the practice of the Gospel, rather than a closed organization bound by precise rules.
-Pope Innocent III who’d originally sanctioned them urged Francis to take the rule of the older orders as his model, but Francis declined and went his own path.
+According to the founding Rule of 1210 and Francis’ last will, they were to be a free brotherhood devoted to poverty and the practice of the Gospel, rather than a closed organization bound by precise rules.
+Pope Innocent III who’d originally sanctioned them, urged Francis to take the rule of the older orders as his model, but Francis declined and went his own path.
 He built upon a few texts of Scripture.
-Just 6 years into the order’s life, in 1216, Cardinal Ugolino installed a rigid discipline to the order, pushing aside Francis’ vision of a free brotherhood governed by grace instead of rules.
+And as we said, just six years into the order’s life, Cardinal Ugolino installed a rigid discipline to the order, pushing aside Francis’ vision of a free brotherhood governed by grace instead of rules.

-The Rule of 1221, the second of the order’s history, if anyone’s counting, shows 2 influences at work, one from Ugolino, the other of course from Francis.
+The Rule of 1221, second in the order’s history, shows two influences at work; one from Ugolino, the other of course from Francis.
 There are signs of the struggle which had already begun several years before.
 The Rule placed a general at the head of the order and a governing body or board was installed, made up of the heads of the order’s houses.
 Poverty was retained as a primary principle and the requirement of work remained.
-The sale of their products was forbidden except when it benefited the poor & needy.
+The sale of their products was forbidden except when it benefited the poor and needy.

 The Rule of 1223, the third, was briefer but added even more organization to the order.
 It went further in erasing from the order the will of Francis.
 The mendicant or begging character of the order was emphasized.
 But obedience to the pope was introduced and a cardinal was made the order’s protector and guardian.
-Totally contrary to Francis’ will, the Roman Breviary or devotional book of prayers & hymns was ordered to be used as the book of daily worship.
+Contrary to Francis’ will, a devotional book of prayers and hymns called the Roman Breviary was ordered to be used as the book of daily worship.
 Monastic discipline replaced Biblical liberty.
 The Rule of 1223 made clear the strong hand of papal hierarchy.
-The freedom of the Rule of 1210 disappeared.
-The pope’s agents did everything they could to suppress Francis’ last testament since it was a passionate appeal for the original freedom of his brotherhood against the new order of things.
+The freedom of the 1210 Rule disappeared.
+The pope’s agents did everything they could to suppress Francis’ last testament since it was a passionate appeal for the original freedom of his brotherhood against the new order.

 In light of the way the order was stolen out from under Francis’ leadership during his own lifetime, it’s a wonder they continued to be known as the Franciscans; they ought to have been called the Ugolinoians.

 Alongside the male Franciscans were the Clarisses, nuns who took their name from Clara of Sciffi, canonized in 1255.
 Clara was so moved by Francis’ example she started a parallel order for women.
-Francis wrote a Rule for them which enforced poverty and made a will for Clara which is lost.
-The nuns supported themselves by the labor of their hands, but, by Francis’ advice & example also became mendicants who depended upon alms.
+Francis wrote a Rule for them which enforced poverty and made a will for Clara.
+The nuns supported themselves by the labor of their hands, but by Francis’ advice and example also became mendicants who depended on alms.
 Their rule was also modified in 1219 and the order was afterwards compelled to adopt the much older Benedictine rule.

 The Tertiaries, or Brothers and Sisters of Penitence, were the third order of the Franciscans.
-We mentioned them 2 episodes ago.
-The Tertiaries were lay brothers & sisters who held other employment but wanted to show a greater level of devotion to God than the common person.
+The Tertiaries were lay brothers and sisters who held other employment but wanted to show a greater level of devotion to God than the common person.
 Francis never made an order for the Tertiaries.
-He simply called them to dedicated themselves wholly to God while going about their usual lives as merchants, workers & family men & women.
+He simply called them to dedicate themselves wholly to God while going about their usual lives as merchants, workers and family men and women.

 Historians wonder where Francis got his idea for his attempt to take the rigid formalism of the church of the Middle Ages back to more of a New Testament practice.
 Chances are good he took his example from the Waldenses, also called the Poor Men of Lyons, a group well known in Northern Italy in Francis’ day.

-It was most likely Francis’ original intent to start an organic movement of laymen, & that the idea of a monastic order only developed later.
+Most likely, it was Francis’ original intent to start an organic movement of lay-people, and that the idea of a monastic order only developed later.

-In the pervious episode I mentioned Francis was a bit of an anti-intellectual.
-That is to say, he’d seen too many priests who could discuss and parse the finer points of doctrine, but who, like the religious leaders in the parable of the Good Samaritan, seemed not to understand the practical compassion, mercy & grace their theology ought to have stirred in them.
-Francis was not against learning per say – only when such study pre-empted living out what the Truth commands.
+In the pervious episode, I mentioned Francis was a bit of an anti-intellectual.
+That is to say, he’d seen too many priests who could parse fine points of doctrine, but who, like the religious leaders in the parable of the Good Samaritan, seemed not to understand the practical compassion, mercy and grace their theology ought to have stirred in them.
+Francis was not against learning per say; only when such study pre-empted living out what Truth commends.
 To a monastic leader named Anthony of Padua, Francis wrote, “I am agreed that you continue reading lectures on theology to the brethren provided that kind of study does not extinguish in them the spirit of humility and prayer.”

-Francis’ followers departed from his anti-intellectual leaning and adopted the 13th Century’s trend of casting off the darkness of the Middle Ages by establishing schools & universities.
+Francis’ followers departed from his anti-intellectual leaning and adopted the 13th Century’s trend of casting off the darkness of the Middle Ages by establishing schools and universities.
 They built schools in their convents and were well settled at the chief centers of university culture.
-In 1255 an order called upon Franciscans going out as missionaries, to study Greek, Arabic, Hebrew, and other languages.
+In 1255, an order called upon Franciscans going out as missionaries to study Greek, Arabic, and Hebrew.

-The order spread rapidly all the way to Israel & Syria in the East & Ireland in the West.
-It was introduced into France by Pacifico and Guichard, a brother-in-law of the French king.
+The order spread rapidly all the way to Israel and Syria in the East and Ireland in the West.
+It was introduced in France by Pacifico and Guichard, a brother-in-law of the French king.
 The first successful attempt to establish the order in Germany was made in 1221.

-They took root in England in Canterbury & London in 1224.
+They took root in England in Canterbury and London in 1224.
 They were the first popular preachers England had seen, and the first to embody practical philanthropy.
-The condition of English villages and towns at that times was wretched.
+The condition of English villages and towns at that time was wretched.
 Skin diseases were common, including leprosy.
 Destructive epidemics spread rapidly due to the poor sanitation.
 The Franciscans chose quarters in the poorest and most neglected parts of towns.
-In Norwich they settled in a swamp through which the city sewerage passed.
-At Newgate, which is now part of London, they settled into what was called Stinking Lane.
-At Cambridge they occupied a decaying prison.
+In Norwich, they settled in a swamp through which the city sewerage passed.
+At Newgate, now part of London, they settled into what was called Stinking Lane.
+At Cambridge, they occupied a decaying prison.

-It was for this kind of zeal to reach the poor & needy that they received recognition.
+It was for this zeal to reach the poor and needy they received recognition.
 People soon learned to respect the brothers.
-By 1256 the number of English Franciscans had grown to over 1200, settled in just shy of 50 locations around England.
+By 1256, the number of English Franciscans had grown to over 1200, settled in just shy of fifty locations around England.

-The Mendicant orders of the Franciscans & Dominicans, which we’ll take a look at next time, comprised a medieval poverty movement that was in large part, a reaction to the politicizing of the Faith.
-It was a movement of priests, monks & eventually commoners, who had come to believe Church policies sought to wrangle political influence for ever more power in world affairs.
+The Mendicant orders of the Franciscans and Dominicans, which we’ll look at next time, comprised a medieval poverty movement that was in large part, a reaction to the politicizing of the Faith.
+It was a movement of priests, monks and eventually commoners, who’d come to believe Church policies sought to wrangle political influence for ever more power in world affairs.
 These would-be reformers wondered, “Is this what Jesus and the Apostle intended?
 Didn’t Jesus say His Kingdom was NOT of this world?
-Why then are Bishops, Cardinals & Popes working so hard at controlling the realm of politics?”
+Why then are Bishops, Cardinals and Popes working so hard at controlling the political realm?”

 The call to voluntary poverty drew its strength from widespread resentment of corrupt clergy; not that all or even most priests were.
 But it seemed the only priests selected for advancement were those who played the Church’s political game.
-The back-to-the-New Testament poverty movement of the Mendicants became a political movement in itself – a reform movement that flowed from the spiritual hunger of the common people.
+The back-to-the-New Testament poverty movement of the Mendicants became a political movement in itself – a reform movement fueled by the spiritual hunger of the common people.

-To illustrate this, I’ve visited the cathedral at Cologne, Germany 3 times and the little museum called the Treasury there, twice.
-They have several display cases with the various vestments & tools the cardinals of Cologne have worn over time.
-Composed of gold and silver threads and encrusted with gems, their robes are priceless; & I mean that literally.
-But one set of cases sums up for me the utter contradiction of an exalted clergy – the croziers.
+To illustrate this, visit the cathedral at Cologne, Germany.
+There’s a little museum there called the Treasury.
+It contains several display cases with the various vestments and tools the cardinals of Cologne have worn.
+Composed of gold and silver threads, encrusted with gems, these robes are priceless; literally.
+But one set of cases sums up for me the utter contradiction of an exalted clergy; the croziers.
 A crozier is a stylized shepherd’s staff carried by a bishop or cardinal.
 It’s a symbol of his role as a pastor, a shepherd.
-And as a shepherd’s staff it ought to be a functional and useful tool.
-A humble piece of wood used to guide & protect sheep.
-But the croziers in the Treasury at Cologne Cathedral are made of gold, their heads jammed with rubies, emeralds, diamonds, pearls, & all sorts of precious jewels.
+As a shepherd’s staff it ought to be a functional and useful tool.
+A humble piece of wood used to guide and protect sheep.
+But the croziers in the Treasury at Cologne Cathedral are made of solid gold, their head-pieces jammed with rubies, emeralds, diamonds, and pearls.
 You would no more use that to tend sheep than you would a painting by Rembrandt.
 Every time a cardinal wrapped his fingers around it, he ought to have been convicted deeply about how FAR FROM his calling as a humble servant to the flock we was.

-How long before you begin to say to yourself, “Self – uh, what’s going on here?
+How long before you begin to say to yourself, “WHAT is going on here?
 Did Jesus wear a get-up like that?
-Did Peter or John or any of the other Apostles?
+Did Peter or John or any of the Apostles?
 I don’t think so.
 In fact, Jesus said something about not even having anywhere to lay his head.
 I’ll bet that Cardinal has a nice satin covered down pillow.”

 Some were wise to Ugolino’s ways and went further by staying true to Francis’ original vision and commitment to poverty.
 Because they refused to knuckle under to his rule, they were declared heretical.
 And as heretics, they were treated with a brutality no one can reconcile with the Gospel of Grace. à But that, is for a later episode.